GENERAL TIPS

 STUDIO SESSIONS

-The studio is dog-friendly.
-I sometimes have my Pugs, Josie and Humphrey, at the studio.
+I may have my Pugs, Josie and Humphrey, at the studio.
 They make for very lazy assistants, but they're expert lap dogs.
-Please let me know in advance if you have pet allergies or would prefer a dog-free shoot so I can be sure to leave them at home.

 LOCATION SHOOTS